AlexanderKirkpatrick/ExchangeRateAPI_Project/README.md

 *  To acquire your own API key please go to exchangerate-api.com and sign up for a free account using an email address
 *  After account creation, sign in and retrieve your unique API key from the Dashboard
 *  This program WILL NOT FUNCTION without this unique API key
+*  Take care not to publish or share your unique API key
 5. Install the necessary packages with: "npm install"
 6. Build the project with: "npm run build", then open dist/index.html in your browser of choice
 7. Alternatively, open a live development server in your browser with: "npm run start"